Kwannnnn/DiamondCaveGame/docs/technical-design.md

 PostgreSQL was chosen for persisting data.
 A discussion on whether we should use relational or non-relational databases during our meeting eventually led us to the conclusion that using relational databases can be beneficial for us.
 All team members are well trained for relational databases during one of the courses we had previously, therefore the team decided that it is the most comfortable to work with a relational database.
 It was also pointed out that relational databases can easily help us avoid the problems caused by data duplication.

 Having decided that relational databases will be used for persisting data, the team reached the conclusion that PostgreSQL will be the database management system that we use for the project.
 PostgreSQL is the one that most team members are experienced in and comfortable with and it was decided that using tools that the team is experienced in can significantly speed up the development progress and can help with avoiding problems.

+### 3.3 Communication (frontend-backend)

+For connecting the frontend and backend applications, we chose to go with Socket.io.
+This socket library was chosen for its simple api to establish a connection and signal events between two systems using it.
+Additionally, it was chosen for its ease of implementation in browser Javascript.
+Socket.io is able to download the library binary from either a server using Socket.io or the official developers' host when running in a browser, which saves time on working out a way to distribute the library or having to create our own.
+Finally, the library choice was informed by our prior experience with sockets in another project.

+To transmit game state data, we defined a set of JSON structures that encode the necessary data for sending via Socket.io.
+These definitions can be found in the Game State Protocol file, within this documentation package.

+### 3.4 Development packages

+During development we use several packages to help us quickly test both the frontend and backend applications.

+For frontend development, we use the Parcel web bundler as it offers a comprehensive set of development and deployment features, like hot-reloading and error diagnostics, as well compatibility with Phaser.

+For backend development, we use the Nodemon package to offer us a similar set of development features to Parcel when running a Node.js application.

 ## 4 Git Flow